-- Sidnaw to Bergland 50 miles

-- Greenland to Iron River (Ottawa Connector) 80 miles

-- Ontonagon to Rockland 13 miles

-- Bergland to Greenland (Pioneer) 40 miles

-- Land O'Lakes to Bruce Crossing 35 miles

-- Courtney Trails near Courtney Lake Campground (Equestrian-use) 14 miles
+- Sidnaw to Bergland 50 miles (SB) - Greenland to Iron River (Ottawa Connector) 80 miles - Ontonagon to Rockland 13 miles - Bergland to Greenland (Pioneer [P]) 40 miles - Land O'Lakes to Bruce Crossing (LL) 35 miles - Courtney Trails near Courtney Lake Campground (equestrian-use) 14 miles

 A number of non-motorized routes are available within the Porkies, and motorized routes span the county.
 The motorized network is supplemented by county road connector routes allowing ORV traffic.
 Many of the non-motorized routes also allow for equestrian use (NCT does not), and all of the designated ORV trails within the county are open to equestrian use.
-The Lake Superior Water Trail also runs the county's entire Lake Superior shoreline and connects Saxon Harbor to Houghton.
+The Lake Superior Water Trail also runs the county's entire Lake Superior shoreline and connects Saxon Harbor to Houghton, and there are 284 miles of defined water trails within the county.